kensondesu/cc-gpt-realtime-agents/README.md

 - The `executor` coroutine/function that returns a JSON-serializable dictionary

 The frontend automatically advertises whatever tools the backend exposes and forwards function-call invocations over the `/api/function-call` endpoint.

+## Credits

+Helper classes and functions for supporting Azure Communications Services, especially the translation of audio message formats between ACS and the AI models, have been taken and adapted from the this [repo](https://github.com/Azure-Samples/realtime-call-center-accelerator), which was built by Robin Thiel et al. Thank you!